geonetwork/website/README.md

 ```
 ### Building the documentation

-First checkout the website source:
+First of all you checkout the website source:

 ```bash
   git clone -b master https://github.com/geonetwork/website.git website
 ```
-Then use the shell script:
+After Checkout the website source use the shell script:

 ```bash
   cd website